KoppiGames/godot-tools/README.md

 # Godot Tools Showcase

-This repository contains two custom tools for Godot: **KeyDisplay** and **AnimatedTextureRect**.
+This repository contains three custom tools for Godot: **KeyDisplay**, **AnimatedTextureRect**, and **TextParticleEmitter**.
 These tools provide custom nodes to improve UI work.
 The repository also includes example scenes to demonstrate how to use each tool.

 ## Tools Overview